VeryGoodOpenSource/flame_behaviors/README.md

 ### Entity

 The entity is the building block of a game.
-It represents a visual game object that can hold multiple `Behavior`s which in turn define how the entity behaves.
+It represents a visual game object that can hold multiple `Behavior`s, which in turn define how the entity behaves.

 ```dart
 // Define a custom entity by extending `Entity`.